Evidence Behindthe App

 Rosenthal, et al. (2023).
 Testing an Intervention to Improve Health Care Worker Well‑Being via a Peer‑To‑Peer Support Program.
 JAMA Network Open.

-Ready to implement evidence based solutions?
+Ready to see these evidence based tools work for you?